Has Your Business Outgrown Dropbox?

 The next logical step is to invest in an online Digital Asset Management (DAM) solution.
 Online DAM systems go a step beyond the simple file-sharing capabilities of Dropbox, providing superior security, asset management, and collaboration features.

 Upgrading to a Dropbox alternative can be triggered by a number of factors, but we’ve found some of the most common problems include:

 1. The need to present a more professional image

 Dropbox provides fantastic value, but in some scenarios, the stripped-down value model is no longer a benefit.
 If a client has just paid you handsomely for your services, sending them a Dropbox link to receive their files just doesn’t quite cut it.
 You need a more professional-looking solution.

 A DAM solution, such as Filecamp, offers you the opportunity to brand your asset management spaces with your own logo, colors, and URL.
-Your clients will access their data from through a clean, professional-looking file sharing portal.
+Your clients will access their data through a clean, professional-looking file-sharing portal.

 2. The need to improve security

-The security features of Dropbox are fine for personal use, but for business use they leave much to be desired.
+The security features of Dropbox are fine for personal use, but for business use, they leave much to be desired.
 Because Dropbox normally logs itself in automatically, your business is just one lost laptop or tablet away from leaking all your data.
-A professional file sharing solution will offer superior security, ensuring that you and your client’s data remains safe.
+A professional file-sharing solution will offer superior security, ensuring that you and your client’s data remain safe.